jeanleeb/slack-birthday-bot/README.md

 ## Features

 - 🎂 Save birthdays for all workspace members
-- 👤 Set display names for personalized birthday messages
+- 👥 Tag members with proper @mentions in birthday messages
 - 📅 Automatically send birthday messages to a channel of choice
 - 📋 List all saved birthdays
 - 🔜 See upcoming birthdays